encrpto/AI-Lecture-Assistant/README.md

 pip install faster-whisper

-run these commands in 2 different terminals and wait for models to get loaded.. uvicorn api:app --reload streamlit run app.py
+run these commands in 2 different terminals and wait for models to load... uvicorn api:app --reload streamlit run app.py

+# important! for better output and response change model from model="google/flan-t5-large" to any big model like mistral 7b